futurecolors/django-geoip/docs/settings.rst

 Settings
 ========

-django-geoip has some public and internal configuration:
+``django-geoip`` has some public and internal configuration:

-.. automodule:: django_geoip.geoip_settings
+.. autoclass:: django_geoip.geoip_settings.GeoIpConfig
-   :members: GeoIpConfig
+   :members: